Bella442/React/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Project Architecture
+All files (slices, API, types, etc.) should be in the folder of the particular page using them.

+If used in more than one place it should be in the shared folders.

 ### Import Aliases
-When adding new folder to the project, the alias should be added in tsconfig.json and vite.config.ts files.
+When adding new folder to the project, the alias should be configured in tsconfig.json and vite.config.ts files.

 ### Future Improvements
 1. Add Husky